cs4s/ps-2017/extras/index.md

 On this page, we have included some supplementary materials that we have used in previous workshops.
 These may be useful if you are looking for more activity ideas.

+## Building Mobile Apps with AppInventor

+In previous years' workshops we have included a *"Building Mobile with AppInventor"* activity.
+If you are interested in using AppInventor in your classroom, the presentation, workshop tutorials and some useful links from last year's AppInventor session are available [on this page](appinventor).

 ## My Robotic Friends

 My Robotic Friends is an unplugged activity developed by [Thinkersmith](http://thinkersmith.org/){:target="_blank"}.